trevorbox/gitops-example-monorepo-go/README.md

-# gitops-example-monorepo-go
+# gitops-example-iac-go

-An example infrastructure as code (IAC) monorepo to house gitops, pipeline, and deployment source code used to build and deploy an [example go application](https://github.com/trevorbox/s2i/tree/master/go).
+An example infrastructure as code (IAC) repo to house gitops, pipeline, and deployment source code used to build and deploy an [example go application](https://github.com/trevorbox/s2i/tree/master/go).

 ## setup